-The Junior Ranger Program at Zion National Park is a summer program for children ages 6 to 12.
+In the summer, Zion National Park has a Junior Ranger Explorer Program for children ages 6 to 12.
 Learn all about geology, plants, human history, animals, and more from park rangers.
 For more information, visit: http://www.zionnational-park.com/zkids.htm.

-The College of Eastern Utah Prehistoric Museum in Price offers plenty of hands-on activities for children, plus exhibits displaying dinosaurs and ancient human artifacts.
-For more information, visit www.ceu.edu/museum/, or call (435) 613-5060.
+The Prehistoric Museum at Utah State University Eastern offers plenty of hands-on activities for children, plus exhibits displaying dinosaurs and ancient human artifacts.
+For more information, visit http://www.ceu.edu/museum/, or call (435) 613-5060.

-This National Park is open to visitors who are interested in both man-made and natural wonders.
-The area has been inhabited by Native Americans as early as 7,000 B.C. and several dwellings stand as a testament to their existence.
-The park offers interpretive programs in spring, summer and fall as well as a Jr. Ranger program and guided walks that can be adapted for larger groups on request.
-For more information, visit their website: http://www.nps.gov/nabr/.
+Natural Bridges State Park is open to visitors who are interested in both man-made and natural wonders.
+Native Americans inhabited the area as early as 7,000 B.C. and several dwellings stand as a testament to their existence.
+The park offers interpretive programs in spring, summer and fall as well as a Junior Ranger program and guided walks that can be adapted for larger groups on request.
+For more information, call Visitor Information at (435) 692-1234 ext.
+16 or visit the website: http://www.nps.gov/nabr/.

-Arches National Park nnear Moab has a free Junior Ranger program for children ages 6 to 12.
+Arches National Park in Moab has a free Junior Ranger program for children ages 6 to 12.
 Booklets filled with fun activities are available at the visitor center.
-At the park, children can learn the wonders of Arches as they explore the unusual rock formations and even see petroglyphs believed to be Ute images.
-For more information, visit: http://www.nps.gov/arch/.
+At the park, children can learn the wonders of arches as they explore the unusual rock formations and observe petroglyphs believed to be Ute images.
+For more information, call Visitor Information at (435) 719-2299 or visit: http://www.nps.gov/arch/.